Last Updated on May 18, 2022 by Grow with Bovees

 Brush killer comes in different kinds of formulas that should be applied as recommended on the manufacturer’s instructions.

-You should be careful when using any type of backpack sprayer so that you don’t get any of the brush killer on other plants or vegetation.
-You should also wear protective clothing when using a sprayer so that the product doesn’t get on your clothes, face, or body.
+You should be careful when using any type of backpack sprayer so that you don’t get any of the products on other plants or vegetation.
+You should also wear protective gear when using a sprayer so that the product doesn’t get on your clothes, face, or body.

 When Is the Best Time to Spray Brush Killer?

-The best time to spray brush killer would be on a dry, mild day with very little wind.
-The brush killer will need to soak into the brush or weed before getting them wet by rainfall.
+The product will need to be soaked into the weeds before getting them wet by rainfall.
 Spraying in the rain or when rain is forecast will hinder this process and dilute the brush killer.

-If you’re unable to avoid the rain, choose something that becomes rainproof quickly, such as the Spectracide Weed & Grass Killer Concentrate or the Roundup Concentrate and Garden Sprayer.
+If you’re unable to avoid the rain, choose something that becomes rainproof quickly, such as the Spectracide Weed & Grass Killer Concentrate or the Roundup Concentrate.
 When it’s stopped raining for a small while, spray the herbicide, and it’ll be rainproof within half an hour or so.

-You should also avoid spraying brush killer on windy days as this will spread the brush killer.
-You may end up killing your favorite plants, vegetables, or lawn by accident if you spray the brush killer when it’s windy.
+You should also avoid spraying on windy days as this will spread the product.
+You may end up killing your favorite plants, vegetables, or lawn by accident.

 Are Brush Killers Safe for Children or Pets?